 Staying in:

 Time is on your side this morning.
 Sleep in or take a stroll around the manicured grounds of Otago University to the city’s main George Street.
-If you’ve ever wanted to see New Zealand’s oldest public gardens, today you’re in luck with a visit to Oamaru, known for its stately tree-lined streets and limestone buildings.
+Today you’re in luck with a visit to Oamaru, known for its stately tree-lined streets and limestone buildings.

 Staying in: